Evolutionary game model of group choice dilemmas on hypergraphs

-However, the synergistic parameter $\beta$ starts to play a role if we move our attention from the mean payoff averaged over the whole population to the average payoff of groups of different sizes.
-As Fig.~\ref{fig:income_collapse_function_of_size} displays, when $\gamma < 3$ (coloured lines), the groups of all sizes share the same loss of income for $\beta = 0$, while for $\beta > 0$ only small groups are affected by a loss of income.
-Once again, when the co-membership network is less heterogeneous (hence $\gamma > 3$, grey lines in Fig.~\ref{fig:income_collapse_function_of_size}), the measured average payoff is in good agreement with the theoretical prediction for $\langle \pi_{\text{NE}} \rangle_{q}$.
-Not only the average payoff, but also the strategy adoption probability $z^*_q$ shows a nontrivial dependence on the group sizes.
 Fig.~\ref{fig:comparison_twothird} displays $z^*_q$ obtained through numerical simulations under simple majority (panels \textbf{(a)},\textbf{(b)}) and two-third majority (panels \textbf{(c)},\textbf{(d)}) decision schemes.
 In particular, in the two left panels we report $z^*_{q}$ as a function of group size $q$.
-The curves are level curves obtained for different values of $z_{i\in q}$, the fraction of decision makers in state \textbf{t} among the members of all groups of size $q$, that is the average individual risk propensity of group members \footnote{The curves are obtained through a bivariate fit of the data from the numerical simulations. $z_{i\in q}$ has been computed as the fraction of decision makers in state $\textbf{t}$ among the members of all groups of size $q$ }.
-From the definition of $z_{i\in q}$ it follows that for groups of size $1$, $z^*_{q=1} \equiv z_{i \in q}$.
-Therefore, for a given level curve, if $z^*_q > z_{i\in q} \equiv z^*_{q=1}$ (or vice versa $z^*_q < z_{i\in q} \equiv z^*_{q=1}$) the average risk propensity of the groups is higher (lower) than the average individual risk propensity of their members.
-Thus, the red curves in panels \textbf{(a)} and \textbf{(c)} show group polarization effects towards strategy \textbf{T} (risky shift), while blue curves display a shift towards the safer strategy.
+The curves are level curves obtained for different values of $z_{i\in q}$, the fraction of decision makers in state \textbf{t} among the members of all groups of size $q$, that is the average individual risk propensity of group members.
+From the definition of $z_{i\in q}$ it follows that , for a given level curve, if $z^*_q > z_{i\in q} \equiv z^*_{q=1}$ (or vice versa $z^*_q < z_{i\in q} \equiv z^*_{q=1}$) the average risk propensity of the groups is higher (lower) than the average individual risk propensity of their members, see SM~\footnotemark[1].
+Thus, the data marked as triangles in panels \textbf{(a)} and \textbf{(c)} show choice shift effects towards strategy \textbf{T} (risky shift), while squares display a shift towards the safer strategy.
 The transition between the risky and safe group shift phase occurs at values of $z^*_q$ equal to the fraction of group members needed to agree the group strategy, respectively $z^*_q = 1/2$ and $z^*_q = 2/3$.
-However, independently from the decision scheme adopted, our model shows that the group polarization effect increases with the group size.
+However, independently from the decision scheme adopted, our model shows that the choice shift effect increases with the group size.
 This is somewhat counter-intuitive, since one would expect that the larger is the group the less probable are extreme collective decisions.
-We compared the predictions of our model to data from empirical studies about group choice shifts observed in trial juries \cite{davis1975decision, DAVIS1977, penrod1980computer, Nemeth1977, bray1978authoritarianism}.
+We compared the predictions of our model to data from empirical studies about group choice shifts observed in trial juries \cite{davis1975decision, DAVIS1977, penrod1980computer, Nemeth1977, bray1978authoritarianism} (see SM~\footnotemark[1]).
 To do this, in panel \textbf{(b)} and \textbf{(d)} we plot $z^*_{q}$ as a function of $z_{i\in q}$, where the curves are level curves for different sizes $q$.
 The empirical data (dots), obtained with trial juries of size $6$, are better reproduced by the model with a two-third majority decision scheme.
-This is in agreement with the observation that a two-third majority decision scheme is the one that is spontaneously adopted by real-world trial juries \cite{DAVIS1977}.
+This is in agreement with the observation that a two-third majority scheme is spontaneously adopted by real-world trial juries \cite{DAVIS1977, Laughlin1986socialcombination}.